 • Submission to that conduct is made a condition of employment or is made a basis for employment decisions.

-In Maine, the DOL has noted that sexual harassment can occur in a vast variety of circumstances which include, but are not limited to:
+In Maine, the Department of Labor (DOL) has noted that sexual harassment can occur in a wide variety of circumstances which can include, but are not limited to:

-• Both the victim or harasser can identify as male or female (or presumably any gender), and the victim or harasser does not have to be of the opposite sex for harassment to occur
+• Both the victim or harasser identifying as male or female (or presumably any gender), and the victim or harasser does not have to be of the opposite sex for harassment to occur;

-• The harasser can be an employee, non-employee (for example, a customer), co-worker, agent, supervisor, and even a manager in a separate department
+• The harasser being an employee, non-employee (for example, a customer), co-worker, agent, supervisor, or even a manager in a separate department;

-• The victim can be anyone impacted by the offense, not just the direct victim
+• The victim being anyone impacted by the offense, not just the direct victim;

 • Sexual harassment does not have to include economic impact or negative employment action taken against the victim